AaltoSciComp/scicomp-docs/news/2019_jupyterworkshop.rst

 -------

 Currently being decided, probably topics below.
-The first 30-60 minutes will be a general introduction, the second half will be focused on practical examples and discussion.
+The first 30-60 minutes will be a general introduction for those who are interested, the second half will be focused on practical examples and discussion for those who want to actively use.

 * Aalto JupyterHubs: jupyter.cs and jupyter.triton
 * nbgrader - how to use, limitations, etc